2023 Best Film, Video & Photographic Arts Bachelor's Degree Schools in Florida

 Top Florida Schools for a Bachelor's in Film, Video & Photographic Arts

 Our analysis found Florida State University to be the best school for film, video and photographic arts students who want to pursue a bachelor’s degree in Florida.
-Located in the midsize city of Tallahassee, Florida State is a public school with a fairly large student population.
+Located in the medium-sized city of Tallahassee, Florida State is a public college with a fairly large student population.

 Full Film, Video & Photographic Arts at Florida State University Report

-The excellent bachelor’s degree programs at Ringling College of Art and Design helped the school earn the #2 place on this year’s ranking of the best film, video and photographic arts schools in Florida.
-Located in the small city of Sarasota, Ringling College is a private not-for-profit college with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Ringling College of Art and Design.
+The school came in at #2 on this year’s Best Film, Video & Photographic Arts Bachelor’s Degree Schools in Florida list.
+Located in the city of Sarasota, Ringling College is a private not-for-profit college with a small student population.

 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $953.